 Paul said: "the poison of asps (an asp is a deadly viper) is under their lips: Whose mouth is full of cursing and bitterness" Romans 3:14, American KJV

-Instead, fill your heart, your mind, your eyes, ears and mouth with scripture.
+Instead of garbage, fill your heart, mind, eyes, ears and mouth with scripture.
 Form the habit of reading scripture aloud to yourself and others, Nehemiah 8:8, Proverbs 1:20-23, 1 Thessalonians 5:27.
-When your heart is full of scripture your mouth will stop your christian cussing.
+When your heart and mind are full of scripture your mouth will stop your christian cussing.

 Some Christians demonstrate the antinomian (lawless) attitude that because they have liberty in Christ, there are zero restrictions on their actions and they are free to do or say anything, without regard to what the Bible says.
 That is really reverse legalism and is just as wrong as legalism.